mihir0699/Video-Chat/Readme.md

 - Make sure that you have git installed on your computer
 - Fork this repository by going to the top right of this page and clicking on the fork button
 - After forking, use the command 'git clone' and append the URL to your forked repository
-- Change directories locally into Video-Chat
+- Change directories locally into `/Video-Chat`
 - The files you will be looking at primarily will be in `client/src`

 ## Screenshots 📸